Cordon sanitaire (politics): United Kingdom

 In the United Kingdom, the far-right British National Party is completely ostracised by the political mainstream.
 Prominent politicians, including former Prime Minister and Conservative Party leader David Cameron, have been known to urge electors to vote for candidates from any party except the BNP.
 The Eurosceptic UK Independence Party (UKIP), which has itself been labelled as far-right, has categorically refused even limited cooperation with the BNP.
 Although the party has never held more than 60 of the some 22,000 elected positions in local government, it is generally agreed by all parties that the BNP should be excluded from any coalition agreement on those councils where no single party has a majority.
 When two BNP candidates were elected to the European Parliament at the 2009 election, the UK Government announced that it would provide them both with only the bare minimum level of support, denying them the ready access to officials and information that the other 70 British MEPs received.
 In 2017 the cordon was alleged to have been broken in Pendle, when the council fell under no overall control, but this was denied by the Labour and Liberal Democrat council leaders.

+With the rise of Reform UK in 2024, a right-wing to far-right party led by Nigel Farage, multiple parties ruled out the possibility of working with them.
+In the 2026 Scottish Parliament election, Reform won 17 seats, tying with Labour for second place, but was excluded from government talks by SNP First Minister John Swinney.